AnyDSL/popl25/README.md

 We believe that this case study shows part of the potential of using MimIR for DSL development, but this part is not yet in a state for public use.

 The evaluation is based on the docker image `neuralcoder/thornado-ad:hardcode2` that contains the MimIR, Impala, PyTorch and Enzyme versions used for the paper.

+The AutoDiff work show that MimIR lends itself quite nicely to developing efficient DSLs on top.
+By making use of the IR's functional principles, the task of auto differentiation can be solved in a compact implementation and efficiently.

+**Claim**: In the paper (6.3) we claim that our AutoDiff implementation is much more compact due to MimIR's design than comparable implementations on LLVM IR (Enzyme).
+Todo: calculate metrics again.

+**Claim**: In the paper, we also claim that the performance is still comparable to state of the art auto differentiation tools (PyTorch, Enzyme).
+After running `./evaluate.sh` the results will be found in `output/autodiff`.

 ## Availability of the artifact
 The POPL artifact is available at Zenodo (todo).